Accessibility & Usability Overview

 - Go for a clean look.

-Excessive decoration makes things harder to download and use.
-Try to avoid flashy colors, ornamental clip art, video for its own sake, and other things that merely "look cool."
+Limit the navigation items to only those course content items that students will use.
+This helps to avoid a cluttered course navigation menu.
+Keep in mind: Excessive menu items or decoration can be confusing, and can make things harder to find, download, and use.
+In all areas of your course try to avoid flashy colors, ornamental clip art, video for its own sake, and other things that merely "look cool."
 Avoid moving, blinking, or scrolling text.
 Keeping things simple makes it easier for students to access your content.

 - Use descriptive names for files and maintain consistent naming conventions between syllabus and course content.